aristanetworks/anta/docs/cli/nrfu.md

   ANTA command to check network states with text result

 Options:
-  -t, --tags TEXT    List of tags using comma as separator: tag1,tag2,tag3 -s, --search TEXT  Regular expression to search in both name and test --skip-error       Hide tests in errors due to connectivity issue --help             Show this message and exit.
+  -s, --search TEXT  Regular expression to search in both name and test --skip-error       Hide tests in errors due to connectivity issue --help             Show this message and exit.
 ```

-The [`--tags` option allows](#tag-management) to target specific devices in your inventory and run tests with the exact same tags from your catalog, while the `--search` option permits filtering based on a regular expression pattern in both the hostname and the test name.
+The `--search` option permits filtering based on a regular expression pattern in both the hostname and the test name.

 The `--skip-error` option can be used to exclude tests that failed due to connectivity issues or unsupported commands.